 If you have Alzheimer’s disease, it can affect your brain’s ability to use sugar as an energy source.
 With MCTs, it offers your brain an alternative energy source, ketones.
 So some research shows that it might help protect your brain in the early stages of Alzheimer’s disease.
 But these benefits only seem to be found in people with the APOE e4 gene variant.

 Some research shows that MCTs might help lower cholesterol levels.
 Other studies show the opposite.
 Again, these studies tended to have small sample sizes and sometimes used coconut oil (high in lauric acid) as the source of MCTs.
 Plus, many of the findings come from animal studies.
-So, larger-scale human studies are needed to understand the relationship between MCTs and cholesterol better.
+So, large-scale human studies are needed to understand the relationship between MCTs and cholesterol better.

 Some research shows that MCTs might help to increase exercise performance — by improving your energy and endurance.
 But most of the research so far shows no benefit.
 More high-quality research is needed to understand this relationship better.